 Bourne: Dogs are allowed on the beach only during the off-season, from October 15 through May 1.

-Brewster: Dogs are allowed on the beach only during the off-season, from October 1 through Aril 30.
+Brewster: Dogs are allowed on the beach only during the off-season, from September 15 through April 30.

 Cape Cod National Seashore: Leashed dogs are allowed year-round on Cape Cod National Seashore beaches.
 However, during the summer, pets are not permitted on lifeguard-protected beaches.
 Passing through to unprotected areas of the beach is permitted.
 During shorebird nesting periods, pets are not permitted in posted locations.
 Passing through these areas is prohibited.
 Pets are not permitted on designated nature trails, certain bike trails, and fresh water ponds within Cape Cod National Seashore (beaches and water), May 15 through October 15.